LittleFox94/VirtDancer/README.md

 You shouldn't run VirtDancer as root but as it's own user.
 That user needs access to libvirts Unix-Socket, i.e. on debian you have to ```adduser virtdancer libvirt``` (given the user is virtdancer).

-### Anonymous users can see anything

-Yes, all people can see everything.
-But only users with the admin-credentials can do actions (such as starting or stopping virtual machines).

-I've written this software for my server where this was wanted, I'm open to pull-requests, but given the architecture of Dancer2::Plugin::Auth::HTTP::Basic::DWIW, there may not be another way yet.
-I'm open to pull requests there, too ;)

 ### The code is bad and you should feel bad!